 Priority Action 4.1: Streamline, in accordance with national legislation and international obligations, the process for issuing authorizations for national production, and to import and export controlled substances for medical and scientific purposes.

-Belize has special processes for issuing authorizations for the import of substances subject to international control for medical and scientific purposes.
-The following table indicates how long it takes, on average, for an import authorization to be issued for medication containing narcotic or psychotropic products:
+Grenada has special processes for importing substances subject to international control for medical and scientific purposes.
+On average it takes seven days for an import authorization to be issued for medication containing narcotic or psychotropic drugs.